 Just because information is available on the Internet does not mean that it’s free from copyright, or that it has been shared with the owner’s consent.
 It’s also almost impossible to know where the information came from and it could contain inherent biases, which may then be incorporated into a generative AI tool’s response to your prompts.
-Generative AI can also generate false information which is called “hallucination”.
+Generative AI can also generate false information called “hallucinations”.
 This occurs when AI either provides false information or creates what it thinks is real information but is in fact not at all real.

 For these reasons, it’s important to check the outputs from generative AI to ensure you aren’t breaching copyright, consent, or research integrity – and to ensure that your research output is not flawed by bias or inaccuracy.
 For more information, see Issues and Considerations.